tsingla-dev/tsingla-dev/README.md

 ---

-### 🌱 what I'm becoming
+### 🌱 who I will be in the next 5 years

-not just a developer.
+not just a developer or engineer
-not just an engineer.

 someone who:
 - builds